Fishing in Pinchot State Forest

 Trout fishing is available during designated seasons in several creeks and streams that run throughout Pinchot State Forest.

-The lake will be stocked by the Pennsylvania Fish and Boat Commission (PFBC) and is still open for fishing.
-PFBC rules and regulations apply.
+Moon Lake is stocked by the Pennsylvania Fish and Boat Commission and open for fishing.
+Pennsylvania Fish and Boat Commission

 Harvey’s Creek is a popular stocked trout stream and is accessed along Rt.
 29 in Luzerne County.